-If the changeover is not carried out correctly or there are problems with the fuel at the engine manifold then there is a significant risk of losing propulsion or electrical power blackout.
+If the changeover is not carried out correctly or there are problems with the fuel at the engine manifold then there is a significant risk of losing electrical power or propulsion.

 Contaminating fuel can prove costly.
 Not only will it potentially leave the vessel in breach of emission regulations, but it could devalue the fuel significantly.
-It might also result in the need to debunker and carry out further cleaning, which will result in increased costs and lost time.

-It is likely that the sulphur content will be close to the 0.50% limit, therefore leaving little margin for error.
+It might also result in the need to debunker and carry out further cleaning, which will result in increased costs and time.
+It is likely that the sulphur content of VLSFO products will be close to the 0.50% limit, therefore leaving little margin for error.
 A little contamination could render a lot of fuel non-compliant.